Articles Posted in OUI Law

 Updated:

 A DUI or OUI charge in Maine carries serious consequences.
-It’s not just about fines—it’s a criminal charge that affects your job, insurance, and driving record.
-You might also wonder how to afford representation.
-Finding an affordable DUI attorney near me or an affordable OUI attorney near me doesn’t mean hiring the cheapest lawyer you can find.
-It means choosing value—an experienced DUI attorney who protects your rights and helps you avoid long-term damage.
+It affects your job, insurance, and driving record – not just your wallet.
+You may worry about affording legal representation.
+Finding an affordable DUI attorney or OUI attorney does not mean hiring the cheapest option available.
+It means choosing value – an experienced attorney who protects your rights and helps you avoid long-term damage.

 Maine OUI Lawyer: What to Do After an OUI Arrest